Holly is a former Sunday School teacher, parenting writer, and mom of two.

 Create an Online Baby Registry

 Don't know where to start?
-Here's 5 things every new parent should have on their gift registry:
+Here are 5 things every new parent should have on their gift registry:

 - A forehead thermometer.
-I bought mine years ago and still use it regularly for both my kids and my husband and I. It's the quickest way to grab a temp from a sick, squirmy tot and they're no-joke expensive, yet essential, so if you can get it as a gift, all the better.
+I bought mine years ago and still use it regularly for both my kids, my husband, and me.
+It's the quickest way to grab a temp from a sick, squirmy tot and they're no-joke expensive, yet essential, so if you can get it as a gift, all the better.

 Clean Out Your Closet

 Okay, I know I just dissed Marie Kondo but really, she's a queen.
 Use her method to pare down your closet and make room for your new-mom wardrobe.

 Why It's a Good Idea in your Second Trimester: You've got a lovely surge of energy and you're ready to nest.
 How is this not the best time?
 Plus you'll be more relaxed as you lose steam in your third trimester if your environment is tidy.

 How to Organize Your Closet With Marie Kondo

 How to Stay Busy and Avoid Boredom in Your Third Trimester